BitBoxSwiss/bitbox-bridge/bitbox-bridge/release/README.md

 # How to release all the platforms

-Bump the version number, build the project to update the lockfile, commit and merge to master.
+* Bump the version number, build the project to update the lockfile, commit and merge to master.
 The version number is in `bitbox-bridge/Cargo.toml`.
+* Replace the `ProductCode` in `wix\Product.wxs` for the windows installer.
+  Create a new id with `uuidgen`.

 Run `make release`.
 If needed, run `make dockerinit` to create the docker image.

+## Linux:
-Linux packages (deb/rpm/tar.gz2) will be created immediately.
-For Windows and OSX:
+Packages (deb/rpm/tar.gz2) will be created without further work.

+## Windows:
-* Copy the whole project to a windows machine and go into the windows subdirectory and run `package.cmd`.
+* Copy the whole project to a windows machine
+* Run `package.cmd`

+## OSX
-* Copy the whole project to an OSX machine and run `bitbox-bridge/release/darwin/package.sh`.
+* Copy the whole project to an OSX machine
+* Run `bitbox-bridge/release/darwin/package.sh`

 You can of course also mount the same directory on windows/osx to avoid copying.